PW-SEA-CoDe/InteractiveDesignModels/README.md

 ## 🚀 Quickstart

-The examples/ subfolder contains a variety of example Three.js web applications split into categories based upon framework/library choices.
+The ```examples``` subfolder contains a variety of example Three.js web applications split into categories based upon framework/library choices.
 Within each, there are UI components to pull into fresh applications, as well as helper functions for loading models, adding environmental effects, and manipulating cameras, lighting, etc.

 ### Cloning & Install
 You can clone the examples to your local machine using the following commands (from within your desired directory):